dmorl/MichiganHospitalData/README.md

 * Column: B
 * Description: Michigan Healthcare Coalition Regions
 * Values: String
-* Missing values reason: This value should never be missing Unique values: 1, 2S, 2N, 3, 5, 6, 7, 8
+* Missing values reason: This value should never be missing <br />
+Unique values: 1, 2S, 2N, 3, 5, 6, 7, 8 <br />
 Note: See REGIONS section above for what counties are classified into each region

 Bed_TOT